PhilippSalvisberg/demos/demo-001/README.md

 - Format the code
 - Explain that this is better than before even if the formatter result is not perfect
 - open `Problems` panel and explain problems
-  - click on `G-4320: Always label your loops`
+  - click on `Missing start label in cursor for loop statement.`
   - Explain G-4320
     - What does that code?
     - No comment